SAXS Sample Prep

 CONCENTRATION:

 The higher the concentration, the better the signal.
-However, there’s a balance between problems with aggregation/oligomerization at the higher concentrations, unless the macromolecule is well-behaved.
-We generally recommend 2-15 mg/ml and doing a concentration series.
+However, there's a balance between problems with aggregation/oligomerization at the higher concentrations, unless the macromolecule is well-behaved.
+We generally recommend 1-5 mg/ml and doing a concentration series.
 If we are given 50 ul, we can do serial dilutions.
-Homo-oligomers can give okay signal down to 2 mg/ml.
+Homo-oligomers can give okay signal down to 1 mg/ml.
 Ideally data should be collected on at least three different concentration of the macomolecule in the range 1-10 mg/ml to identify any concentration dependent behavior.
-Aggregation increases noise quickly and above 10% precludes detailed analyses.
+Aggregation precludes data analyses.
 Concentration determination: OD280 is considered the most accurate although buffer subtraction is very important (oxidized DTT has an absorbance at 280).
 We have a nanodrop at the beamline (2 ul sample vol), and we recommend taking conc. right after removal from dialysis.
-Please verify that your conc. is correct—overestimation is a common problem.
+Please verify that your conc. is correct--overestimation is a common problem.

 SAMPLE HANDLING:

 96 well plate sample format.
-Our beamline operates with pipetting robot, which works best with 96 well plates.
-The samples can be shipped also in fast frozen.state in the single concentration with minimal volume 40uL where the robot handles the dilution automatically using your exactly matching buffer.
+Our beamline operates with a pipetting robot, which works with 96 well plates.
+The samples should be shipped overnight with plenty of 4°C cold packs but can also be shipped in fast frozen state in the single concentration with minimal volume 20uL.

 DIALYSIS: